The Foundation for a Meaningful Life

 • Social Studies

 In sixth grade social studies, students continue their study of American history with a three-part study of the United States government, law, and economics.
-Students learn about the formulation of our democracy and the growth of the three branches of government through an examination of the founding documents, and the different roles played by elected officials at the federal, state, and local levels.
+Students learn about the formulation of our democracy and the growth of the three branches of government through an examination of the founding documents and the different roles played by elected officials at the federal, state, and local levels.
 Students then learn the principles of our economy, focusing on the growth of capitalism and the American monetary system.
 Finally, students explore our system of justice, learning the roles and responsibilities of the federal, state, and local courts through a focused study of seminal cases that have appeared before the United States Supreme Court.
 Throughout the year, students learn history through storytelling; they continue to practice recognizing and applying the historical thinking skills of context, perspective, and cause and effect.
 The students culminate the year with a research project on a topic related to the period of study.

 Students who successfully complete the grade six social studies program will be able to: